 3. Follow-up care

-Regular follow-up appointments, every 3-6 months is crucial even after treatment completion.
+Regular follow-up appointments, every 3-6 months, are crucial even after treatment completion.
 Monitoring for signs of cancer recurrence or treatment side effects is essential during these check-ups.
 It's vital to communicate any new symptoms or concerns to your healthcare team.

 4. Supervising the costs of cancer care